baobuiquang/COVID-19-Virus-Analysis-and-Diagnosis/README.md

 The World Health Organization (WHO) declared the COVID-19 outbreak a Public Health Emergency of International Concern (PHEIC) on 30 January 2020 and a pandemic on 11 March 2020.
 #### Analysis and Diagnosis of COVID-19
-Analysis, or the process of turning raw data into insights, can provide us with a view of how the virus is impacting the communities.
-Those insights can indicate if the development of a country affects its virus spread as well as the relationship between the infection rate, the death rate and the recovered rate of COVID-19 pandemic in some specific countries and the global.
+Analysis, or the process of turning raw data into insights, can provide us with a view of how the virus influences the communities.
+Those insights can indicate if the development of a country affects its virus spread as well as the relationship between the infection rate, the death rate and the recovered rate of COVID-19 pandemic in some specific countries and on the global.

-Quick diagnosis is important in preventing the spread of the Covid-19 pandemic.
+The quick diagnosis method is significant in preventing the spread of the Covid-19 pandemic.
 With the dataset of approximately 1000 images of chest X-ray collected, we can build a machine learning model to predict whether a new X-ray image is from a COVID-19 infected patient or a non-infected person.

 <!-- Dataset -->
 ## Dataset